Ever wondered how these little sticky-backed beauties are made? Or what happens after you approve your digital design proof?

 Key things that happen at this stage:

-Adjust colours to CMYK to ensure they print correctly
+- Adjust colors to CMYK to ensure they print correctly

 We generally use a professional design program like Adobe Illustrator or CorelDRAW to create our designs.
 They allow the designer to change the artwork as much as is needed.